 Incorporation and registration of a company can take between two to five business days, depending on the type of company incorporated.

-A company registration may vary between ZAR 125 (for a private company) and ZAR 475 (for a non-profit company registered without members).
+A company registration may vary between ZAR 125 and ZAR 475. depending on the type of company being incorporated.

 The Act prescribes that all public and state-owned companies are required to appoint a company secretary.